Motor Carrier Liability Claim Attorneys Fighting for Accident Victims

 - 3,802 fatal traffic accidents in the United States involved trucks in 2012.

 - Large trucks and bus crashes increased (5% and 3%, respectively) from 2011 to 2012.

 - Sadly, blood alcohol content above the legal limit was a factor in 2.1% of crashes reported in 2012.

 - Georgia reported 1,192 fatal traffic accidents in 2012 alone, and approximately 8% involved a large truck.

 These statistics mean corporations spend plenty of time in court – and this may be your first encounter with the legal system.
 You will be up against a group of lawyers who want you to accept a minimal payment.
 Do not let this happen.
 Partner with the team at Nelson & Smith to ensure you are fully compensated.

-We will counsel you on the pertinent laws regulating these claims, and we can help you navigate insurance disputes and other issues that may surface as you proceed.
+Our experienced accident and injury lawyers will counsel you on the pertinent laws regulating these claims, and we can help you navigate insurance disputes and other issues that may surface as you proceed.
 For more information on your options, or to schedule your complementary consultation, reach out to us today